THESE STANDARDS WERE FORMED TO CREATE A

-13. A reasonable attempt must be made to protect hens from predators at all times.
+13. A reasonable attempt must be made to protect birds from predators at all times.

-16. All birds are to be transported in accordance with relevant State Land Transport Regulations and Code.
+16. All birds are to be transported in accordance with the Land Transport Code.

-17. All birds are to be vaccinated in accordance with the appropriate livestock control act in each State.
+17. All birds are to be vaccinated in accordance with the appropriate State livestock control Act.

-19. All eggs to be sold in accordance with the relevant State legislation and regulation.
+19. All eggs to be sold in accordance with the current edition of the Food Act in each State.

-20. Beak trimming to be done in accordance with Egg Industry Accreditation Program.
+20. Beak trimming is conducted in accordance with Egg Industry Accreditation Program.